Andrew M. Weiner: Awards and honors

-In 2008, Weiner was elected to the U.S. National Academy of Engineering, “for contributions to the development of femtosecond optical-pulse shaping technology.”
+In 2008, Weiner was elected to the U.S. National Academy of Engineering, "for contributions to the development of femtosecond optical-pulse shaping technology."
 He is a Fellow of the National Academy of Inventors (2016), the Optical Society of America (1990) and the Institute of Electrical and Electronics Engineers (IEEE) (1995).
 He received a National Security Science and Engineering Fellowship, now called the Vannevar Bush Faculty Fellowship, from the U.S. Department of Defense in 2009.
-He has received the Optical Society of America’s Adolph Lomb Medal (1990) in recognition of his early career achievements, the International Commission for Optics Prize (1997), the Alexander von Humboldt Foundation Research Award for Senior U.S. Scientists (2000), as well as the IEEE Photonics Society’s Quantum Electronics Award (2011).
-Weiner is the co-recipient (with Jonathan Heritage) of both the Optical Society of America’s R. W. Wood Prize (2008) and the IEEE Photonics Society’s William Streifer Scientific Achievement Award (1999).
+He has received the Optical Society of America's Adolph Lomb Medal (1990) in recognition of his early career achievements, the International Commission for Optics Prize (1997), the Alexander von Humboldt Foundation Research Award for Senior U.S. Scientists (2000), the IEEE Photonics Society's Quantum Electronics Award (2011), and Optica's Charles Hard Townes Medal (2023).
+Weiner is the co-recipient (with Jonathan Heritage) of both the Optical Society of America's R. W. Wood Prize (2008) and the IEEE Photonics Society's William Streifer Scientific Achievement Award (1999).
 He was also recognized by Popular Science Magazine for one of the "Top 100 Inventions of 1988" for the 100-femtosecond all-optical switch.

 Weiner has received numerous awards from Purdue University.
 He was awarded the Herbert Newby McCoy Award (2013), which is the most prestigious award given by the university in natural sciences.
-He is also the inaugural recipient of the College of Engineering’s Research Award (2003).
-In recognition of his mentorship, Weiner received the Purdue University Provost’s Award for Outstanding Graduate Mentor (2008) and the College of Engineering Mentorship Award (2014).
+He is also the inaugural recipient of the College of Engineering's Research Award (2003).
+In recognition of his mentorship, Weiner received the Purdue University Provost's Award for Outstanding Graduate Mentor (2008) and the College of Engineering Mentorship Award (2014).

 Weiner was a Hertz Fellow at MIT and a recipient of the Hertz Foundation Doctoral Thesis Prize.

 In addition to his technical interests, Weiner has had a lifelong interest in martial arts, and holds black belt rank in Aikido and Judo.